MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.OperationalInsights/v1.0.12/Get-AzureRmOperationalInsightsLinkTargets.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmOperationalInsightsLinkTargets** cmdlet lists existing accounts that are not associated with an azure_2 subscription.
+The **Get-AzureRmOperationalInsightsLinkTargets** cmdlet lists existing accounts that are not associated with an Azure subscription.
 To link a new workspace to an existing account, use a customer ID returned by this operation in the customer ID property of a new workspace.

 ## EXAMPLES